luanfelixlima/N1_2BI_SE/README.md

 ## Conclusão

 Este projeto fornece uma solução prática para monitoramento remoto de variáveis ambientais, como temperatura, umidade e luminosidade, utilizando o ESP32 e a plataforma Azure.
 Com a integração de sensores, MQTT, armazenamento no MongoDB e a visualização no Dashboard, é possível não apenas monitorar dados em tempo real, mas também garantir que o sistema emita alertas visuais e gráficos para anomalias de forma eficiente.

+---

+# Project: Data Collection and Cloud Upload with ESP32 and Azure

+## Project Objective

+This project aims to collect **temperature**, **humidity**, and **light** data from a **DHT11** and **LDR** sensors connected to an **ESP32**.
+After the data is collected, it is uploaded to the cloud (Azure), processed, and stored in a **MongoDB** database.
+A dashboard allows the user to view the last 30 records and provides alerts when any variable goes out of the specified range.

+## Components Used

+- **ESP32**: Microcontroller with Wi-Fi and Bluetooth connectivity.
+- **DHT11**: Temperature and humidity sensor.
+- **LDR**: Light-dependent resistor (light sensor).
+- **ESP32 On-Board LED**: Indicator to alert when temperature, humidity, or light values are out of range.
+- **Microsoft Azure**: Cloud platform for data storage and analysis.
+- **MQTT**: Messaging protocol for data transmission.
+- **MongoDB**: NoSQL database for storing the collected data.
+- **SHT-Comm**: Used for data transmission and dashboard creation.

+---

+## Project Workflow

+### 1. Sensor Data Collection

+- **DHT11**: The temperature and humidity sensor is read periodically by the ESP32, which returns the temperature (°C) and relative humidity (%).
+- **LDR**: The light sensor is read by the ESP32, determining the light intensity in the environment, usually expressed as a variable resistance.

+These sensors are connected to the ESP32 and their values are read on each collection cycle, with the data being temporarily stored in memory.

+### 2. Average Calculation

+Before sending the data to the cloud, the average of the values collected over the last 60 seconds (1 minute) is calculated.
+This average helps reduce rapid fluctuations and ensures that the data sent to the cloud represents a more stable measure.

+- Temperature Average (°C)
+- Humidity Average (%)
+- Light Average (lux or resistance, depending on the configuration)

+### 3. Sending Data to the Cloud

+The data is sent to **Microsoft Azure** using the **MQTT** protocol.
+MQTT is efficient for lightweight and reliable messaging between devices and the cloud.

+**Steps for sending data to the cloud**:
+- The ESP32 connects to the Wi-Fi network and establishes a connection with the MQTT broker.
+- The calculated data (average for the last minute) is sent to the configured MQTT topic.
+- Azure processes the received data and stores it in a **MongoDB** database for later queries and analysis.

+### 4. Data Storage in MongoDB

+After receiving the data via MQTT, Azure processes and stores this information in a **MongoDB** database.
+Each entry in the database contains:
+- Timestamp (date and time of the reading)
+- Average temperature
+- Average humidity
+- Average light intensity

+These data entries are available for queries and report generation in the **Dashboard**.

+### 5. Dashboard Generation

+- The **Dashboard** is a graphical interface that displays the last 30 collected records.
+- The Dashboard is generated using the **SHT-Comm** tool, which integrates with MongoDB and enables real-time data visualization.
+- On the dashboard, graphs are displayed for each variable (temperature, humidity, light) showing their average values over time.

+### 6. Anomaly Alert

+Whenever a collected value is out of the expected range for each variable (e.g., temperature above 35°C or below 15°C, humidity above 90%, light below 10 lux), the ESP32 turns on the **on-board LED** as a visual alert.

+- The LED lights up when one or more of the collected values fall outside the specified range.
+- Additionally, on the **Dashboard**, the anomaly is visually indicated on the graph, allowing the user to easily spot when values are outside the safe range.

+---

+## Flow Diagram

+1. **Sensor Reading** (DHT11 and LDR)
+   - The ESP32 collects the temperature, humidity, and light data.

+2. **Average Calculation**
+   - The averages of the collected variables over the last 60 seconds are calculated.

+3. **Sending Data**
+   - The data is sent via MQTT to the Azure platform.

+4. **Data Storage in MongoDB**
+   - The data is stored in MongoDB with a timestamp.

+5. **Dashboard Visualization**
+   - The Dashboard displays the last 30 records and real-time graphs.

+6. **Anomaly Alert**
+   - If any value goes out of range, the LED lights up and the anomaly is visible on the graph.

+---

+## Technical Considerations

+### MQTT (Message Queuing Telemetry Transport)

+**MQTT** is a lightweight messaging protocol ideal for devices with limited resources, like the ESP32.
+It sends data efficiently and in real-time to the cloud, using topics and messages.
+In this project, MQTT facilitates continuous data transmission to Azure.

+### Azure IoT Hub and MongoDB

+- **Azure IoT Hub** manages communication between devices (ESP32) and the cloud, providing a secure gateway for device data.
+- **MongoDB** is used for storing data on Azure, as it is a flexible NoSQL database capable of handling large volumes of unstructured data, making it easy to query in real-time.

+---

+## Conclusion

+This project provides a practical solution for remotely monitoring environmental variables such as temperature, humidity, and light intensity, using the ESP32 and the Azure platform.
+By integrating sensors, MQTT, storage in MongoDB, and real-time dashboard visualization, it is possible not only to monitor data but also to ensure the system visually alerts and displays anomalies through graphs efficiently.

+---